sermon: John 3:16: Does God Really Love the World?

-Now I'm sure that by this time already you are thinking of John 3:16.
+I am sure that by this time already you are thinking of this verse:

 John 3:16 For God so loved the world, that He gave His only begotten Son, that whoever believes in Him should not perish, but have everlasting life.